neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

 Welcome to the Quick Look Mobile Dashboard for Home Assistant!

-This dashboard provides a clear and minimalistic mobile interface for your home devices.
-It is designed to provide you with answers to critical questions at a glance such as "Is there someone in my house?", "Is there an open door or window?", "Did I forget to turn off a light?", and more.
-Here are the steps to install and configure it:
+- This dashboard offers a minimalist mobile interface for a simple home devices management.
+- It is designed to
+  - Deliver crucial information at a glance, such as "Is there someone in the house?", "Is there an open door or window?", or "Did I forget to turn a light off ?"
+  - Facilitate rapid navigation to any desired device in just three clicks, while still maintaining complete access to all of their controls.

 ## Demo :
 Here is a video presentation of the dashboard :